wiicode/cybersecurity-framework/silver-training/platform-windows-10.md

 ### **Active Directory**

-A user’s Active Directory password will normally only be used when enrolling against a device for the first time.
+A user’s Active Directory password will normally only be used when enrollling against a device for the first time.
 It is not backed by a second factor or by hardware-backed [anti-hammer](https://docs.microsoft.com/en-us/windows/security/hardware-protection/tpm/tpm-fundamentals#anti-hammering), even when Credential Guard is deployed.

 Different requirements can be set for different account types using [Fine Grained Password Policies](https://technet.microsoft.com/en-us/library/cc770394(v=ws.10).aspx).
-If the Active Directory password is only used for device enrolment, it needs to be easy to type in but does not need to be memorable.
+If the Active Directory password is only used for device enrollment, it needs to be easy to type in but does not need to be memorable.

 ### **Windows Hello and Hardware Strengthening**